His Heart Belongs to DADA?

 Which raises the question of whether anyone bothered to inform Snape that the position was cursed.

 On reflection, I think Albus may have.
-For that matter, quite possibly both of Snape’s masters had filled him in.
-But I tend to doubt Voldemort would have been so forthcoming.
+For that matter, it’s not impossibe that both of Snape’s masters had filled him in on that.
+But I still tend to doubt Voldemort would have been so forthcoming.
 And I’m no longer even altogether sure about Albus.

-Of course if I had been right in my own speculation, and Snape had gone into the DEs undercover, he already knew about it.
+Of course if my own speculation had been right, and Snape had gone into the DEs undercover, he would have already known about it.
 In that case, Albus would have shown him the Pensieve presentation of the Life and Times of Tom Marvolo Riddle, just as he showed it to Harry.
 Sans the Slughorn memory, of course.
 And with a translation from the Parseltongue.

 Snape is not unobservant.
-That post has been cursed since well before Snape started Hogwarts; he must have registered that none of the teachers in his day lasted above a year.
+That post has been cursed since well before Snape started his own schooling at Hogwarts; he must have registered that none of the teachers in his day lasted above a year.
 The rumors that it is jinxed have been floating round the school for much longer than Harry’s been there.
 Snape would have known to ask.

 It isn’t hard to work out a possible explanation for why Voldemort might not have informed him, of course.
 But not a particularly nice one.
 Nothing to do with Tom Riddle is particularly nice.

-The first probability, of course, is that whatever he sent Snape into the school to accomplish was something that could be accomplished in under a year.
+The first probability, of course, is that whatever he sent Snape into the school to accomplish was something that they both believed could be accomplished in under a year.

-The second probability is that he considered Snape expendable.
+The second probability is that Tom considered Snape expendable.

 A third is that Snape was uniquely qualified to perform a particular task.